ab180-wontakkim/braze-in-app-message/README.md

 ## Conclusion

 The template that Braze provided codes already contain problematic parts.
-Our customers possible to avoid though the modified html codes as I attached before but in my opition, those modifications are temporary solution because most of our customers are `marketer` that means they are not familiar with html and so much easily possible to make mistake without developers confirmation.
+Our customers are possible to avoid though the modified HTML codes as I attached before but in my opinion, those modifications are the temporary solution because most of our customers are `Marketers` that means they are not familiar with HTML and so much easily possible to make mistake without developers confirmation.

-I hope fix the overlay issue wheter whatever html code is attached into in app message.
+I hope to fix the overlay issue whether whatever HTML code is attached to the in-app message.